chrisyeo/command-on-demand/README.md

 ### Responses
 #### Error
-An error response body will contain information about the error and its origin (Command on Demand or Jamf).
+An error response body will contain information about the error and its origin.

 Example:
 ```json